kamalkraj/transformer-deploy/README.md

 ### Token-classification (NER) (encoder model)

-Named Entity Recognition NER works by locating and identifying the named entities present in unstructured text into the standard categories such as person names, locations, organizations, time expressions, quantities, monetary values, percentage, codes etc.
+Token classification assigns a label to individual tokens in a sentence.
+One of the most common token classification tasks is Named Entity Recognition (NER).
+NER attempts to find a label for each entity in a sentence, such as a person, location, or organization.

 #### Optimize existing model